PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 Most TCP implementations employ some modifications.
 The first is the length of the timeout interval after a timer expiration.
 In this modification, when a timeout event occurs, TCP retransmits the not-yet-acknowledged segment with the smallest sequence number.
 Each time TCP retransmits, it sets the next timeout interval to twice the previous value.
 It reverts when the sequence is finally acknowledged.
 This provides a bit of congestion control

 ### Fast Retransmit
 A problem with timeout-triggered retransmissions is that the timeout period can be relatively long.
 A sender can retransmit a lost sent packet if there is a detection of a gap in the data stream.
-If a receiver does not acquire an in order data stream it will Ack multiple times back for the missing segment.
+If a receiver does not acquire an in order data stream it will ACK multiple times back for the missing segment.
 The receiver can then retransmit the lost segment _before_ the segments actually times out

 <p align="center">
   <img src="{{site.baseurl}}/assets/computer-networks/fastTransmit.png"  width="40%" height="10%">